 The furthest back a Grand Prix at this track has been won from is fifth on the grid.
 That happened in 2013, when Fernando Alonso took his final victory with Ferrari.

 The most drivers to finish on the same lap as the leader at this track is sixteen, which happened in 2019.
 1997 is the only other occasion on which the number of drivers who completed all the laps in the Grand Prix was into double figures.
 Conversely, the least number of drivers to finish on the lead lap is three, which has happened in 1993, 1994, 1996, 2017 and 2020.

-The Safety Car has been deployed in seven Spanish Grands Prix at this track.
+The Safety Car has been deployed in eight Spanish Grands Prix at this track.
 The most Safety Car appearances at this circuit is two, which has happened in 2008 and 2018.

 Three races at the Circuit de Barcelona-Catalunya have been affected by rain, but no Grand Prix at this circuit has been affected by rain since 1996.

 Sixteen drivers have set the fastest lap of a race at this track.
 Michael Schumacher is the driver with the most fastest laps here.
 He set the fastest lap of the Spanish Grand Prix seven times during his career.

 700 F1 cars have been entered into a Grand Prix at Circuit de Barcelona-Catalunya.
 From those 700 cars, 682 cars have qualified for races.
 676 of those cars have started a race here, while 487 have reached the chequered flag.
 Of the cars which have started races here, the finish rate is 70.71%.

 The highest number of finishers in a race at this track is 21, which happened in 2011.
 However, 2020 and 2021 saw the highest percentage of finishers at the track, with 19 of the 20 starters (95%) finishing the race.
 The least number of drivers to reach the end of the race came at the 1996 event, when just six of the twenty starters crossed the finish line.